 Technology to enable Creative Freedom

 The accuracy of the sensors and the high transmission speed allows the capturing of tiny gestures, flicks with the fingers as well as big movements and strong impacts.
 This gives the performer a wide range of expression and a fine grained control over the sound - resulting in great creative freedom.

-The performance system uses a 3 axis gyroscope and a 3 axis accelerometer as sensors, a tiny Arduino to read the data, a pair of XBee modules to transmit the data wirelessly to the software running on a computer.
+The performance system uses a 3 axis gyroscope and a 3 axis accelerometer as sensors, a tiny Arduino to read the data, a pair of XBee modules to transmit the data wirelessly to the software (pure data) running on a Raspberry Pi with a Pisound audio interface.
 The software consist of several custom built transformation algorithms and sound modules that are programmed and designed to the creative ideas of the performer.